Menu

 WHAT IS A DISCOVERY “CERTIFICATION”?

 Before a party is allowed to file a motion with the court requesting some action, such as to compel a party to respond to discovery, the requesting party must make a diligent effort to resolve the dispute out of court.
 When a discovery motion is filed, a “certification” of those attempts to keep the dispute out of court must be attached.
-Importantly, the attempts to resolve the dispute must include a phone conversation or personal meeting with the other side.
+Importantly, the attempts to resolve the dispute must include a phone conversation or personal meetings with the other side.

 WHAT TYPES OF DISCOVERY METHODS ARE AVAILABLE IN DIVORCE CASES?